Wrench1815/Tic-Tac-Toe/README.md

 # IDE used

 for creating htis mini game i used VS Code (Visual Studio Code). but you can use any IDE which supports C++11 or ISO C++.
 Turbo wont work.

+# Building or Compiling

+#Building using MinGW or GCC